ftballpack/us-proxy/README.md

-#us-proxy
+#public-proxy
-This is a scraper that runs on [Morph](https://morph.io/ftballpack/us-proxy).
-To get started see the [API](https://morph.io/documentation/api?scraper=ftballpack%2Fus-proxy)
+This is a scraper that runs on [Morph](https://morph.io/gbballpack/public-proxy).
+To get started see the [API](https://morph.io/documentation/api?scraper=gbballpack%2Fpublic-proxy)

 ##Proxy lists used
 * http://us-proxy.org/